serviceengineerops/serviceengineeropsws/about.md

 bodyClass: page-about
 ---

-Service Engineer OÜ is a company registered in EU (Estonia) for address needs of global clients who seek technical support services in Russia and CIS.
+Service Engineer OÜ is a EU (Estonia) incorporated company, our aim is to provide global clients with technical support services in Russia and CIS.
 We are team of expirienced specialists based in Estonia, Russia, Ukraine and Kazakhstan with solid technical background in Mechanical, Electrical, Automation and Project Management disciplines.